Progress report for GNE20-244

 After analyzing the risk factors associated with increased prevalence of brainworm, preventive measures to combat the parasite will be suggested in project publications.
 In a closely related project, integrated pest management using poultry (ducks, other species) is being explored by an undergraduate member of the Lichtenwalner lab.
 This additional project has been funded via 2 internal grants and the IACUC approval is in place.

-The purpose of this project is to evaluate risk of brainworm to domestic livestock, and to evaluate risk management techniques.
+The purpose of this project was to evaluate risk of brainworm to domestic livestock, and to evaluate risk management techniques.
 Brainworm infection of small ruminants often causes death, resulting in emotional and financial difficulties for small farmers.
 Diagnostic serologic tests are not optimized for use in livestock, and diagnostic fecal examinations don’t work for livestock, as the worm cannot reproduce in any species other than the white-tailed deer (Odocoileus virginianus; WTD).
 Additionally, preventive practices for agriculture have not been well documented.
-The results of this project will inform future outreach efforts to producers about risk assessment, preventive steps, and recognition/treatment for this deadly infection in livestock.
+The results of this project can inform future outreach efforts to producers about risk assessment, preventive steps, and recognition/treatment for this deadly infection in livestock.

 Problem 1: Diagnosis.

-Currently, diagnosis of P. tenuis in livestock is neither easy nor cost-efficient but is important due to zoonotic and very serious “look-alike” diseases, like rabies, eastern equine encephalitis (EEE), listeriosis, polioencephalomalacia (PEM), scrapie, and bacterial meningitis¹.
+Currently, diagnosis of P. tenuis in livestock is neither easy nor cost-efficient but is important due to zoonotic and very serious “look-alike” diseases, like rabies, eastern equine encephalitis (EEE), listeriosis, polioencephalomalacia (PEM), scrapie, and bacterial meningitis.
 While infection can be confirmed by histology of the spinal cord and brain post-necropsy, this is time-consuming and expensive.
 Recently, a serologic test has been developed for brainworm detection in moose, but is not validated for small ruminants.
 As well, response to larvicidal treatment may assist with diagnosis, but may enhance anthelmintic resistance on small ruminant farms, a serious problem for farmers.

 Problem 2: Risk Evaluation and Risk Management.